SystangoTechnologies/react-native-apple-sign-in/README.md

 # react-native-apple-sign-in
+This node module is used for authentication using apple id in react native apps.
 Apple sign-in only works with ios platform.
 It doesn't support android and the setup guide is for ios only.

 ## Getting Started